tenzir/tenzir/rfc/002-fault-tolerance/README.md

 As of our current understanding etcd and the home grown Raft implementation match the requirements most closely.
 Of those two etc is the mature product which has been hardened and improved over many years of heavy use.
-For that reason **we recommend etcd for the backend** of the fault tolerant catalog.
+For that reason we lean towards etcd to implement the metastore.

 ## Alternatives